EspositoLucas/Data_Job_-Postings_Analysis/README.md

 # Background
 Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.

-Dataset hails from [dataset](/dataset/) folder.
+Data hails from the youtuber content creator Luke's Barousse on his [SQL Course](https://lukebarousse.com/sql).
 It's packed with insights on job titles, salaries, locations, and essential skills.

 ### The questions I wanted to answer through my SQL queries were: